jkruppa/virDisco/README.md

 ### Start artifical genome mapping

 The mapping of the sequence reads is controlled by the fuction `artificial_genome_mapping`.
 The function needs only three inputs, the infiles, the outfile, and the S4 class `par_list`.
 The later is needed to get all the parameters trough the function calls.
-Here we also did some modifications. `par_viral_list["tmp_dir"]` changes the defualt temp dir and `par_viral_list["check_host"] <- FALSE` avoids host checking by blastn.
+Here we also did some modifications. `par_viral_list["tmp_dir"]` changes the default temp dir and `par_viral_list["check_host"] <- FALSE` avoids host checking by blastn.
 The host checking can be very time consuming.

 Finally, the file setup is done by the function `get_sub_files`.
 Therefore, the name of the sample is needed and the indir, where the sample file is stored, and the out dir, where the results files should be written to.
 Finally, the artificial mapping of the sequence reads is started.